 Do you take payments?

-Only in halves.
+Only in halves, only via Paypal.
 The way I usually do my commissions is to get half of the payment up front.
 That covers materials and as soon as the payment arrives, I will order the fabrics.
 I will send pictures of it all when completed.
 If it looks satisfactory to you, you send the final payment with shipping cost and I’ll ship it out!

 Shipping isn’t included in the prices, what I usually do is weigh the costume once it’s complete and get an estimate from USPS.com based on the zip code it will be shipped.